Skip to main content

 Does Soban handle dietary restrictions?

 The venue database does not document specific dietary accommodations at Soban.
-Korean cooking at this level typically involves fermented ingredients, seafood stocks, and meat-based preparations that are difficult to modify without compromising the dish.
+Korean cooking at this level typically involves fermented ingredients, seafood stocks, meat-based preparations that are difficult to modify without compromising the dish.
 Call ahead or flag restrictions at booking — do not assume flexibility.

 What should a first-timer know about Soban?